 Sales Assembly: Do you see any interesting future trends as it pertains to sales?

 Adam: The mixture of automation in the sales process is fascinating.
 We at ActiveCampaign use our own software to automate a lot of things, but also work very hard to find a balance of automation and human touch.
-It's been really interesting to watch sales automation evolve over the past few years, and I am excited to see where it goes as AI becomes more prevalent.
+It's been really interesting to watch sales automation evolve over the past few years, and I am excited to see where it goes as AI become more prevalent.

 Sales Assembly: What are you working on to improve yourself?

 Adam: 1 - Setting daily goals.
 2 - Being intentional about ongoing education.
 3 - Improving my physical and mental self (e.g. eating healthier and working out) to drive better daily results professionally.